mateo951/blogapp/README.md

 $ rails db:migrate
 ```

-- Finaly run `rails s` and visit http://localhost:3000/  in your browser!
+- Run `rails s` and visit http://localhost:3000/  in your browser!

 ## Run tests